Temperature:

 Water Temperature Over the Last 30 Days

-Water temperatures in Manly Reservoir have been gradually cooling over the past month, with a further drop recorded during the last week.
+Water temperatures in Manly Reservoirfell over the past month, but have levelled out during the last week.

 Table of Daily Water Temperature Data